acorg/beast2-xml/README.md

   --chainLength LENGTH  The MCMC chain length. (default: None) --templateFile FILENAME
-                        The XML template file to use. (default: None) --logFileBasename BASE-FILENAME
+                        The XML template file to use. (default: None) --age ID=N [ID=N ...]
+                        The age of a sequence.
+The format is a sequence id, an equals sign, then the age.
+For convenience, just the first part of a full sequence id (i.e., up to the first space) may be given.
+May be specified multiple times. (default: None) --defaultAge N        The age to use for sequences that are not explicitly given an age via --age. (default: 0.0) --dateUnit UNIT       Specify the date unit.
+Possible values are 'day', 'month', or 'year'. (default: year) --dateDirection DIRECTION
+                        Specify whether dates are back in time from the present or forward in time from some point in the past.
+Possible values are 'forward' or 'backward'.
+                        (default: backward)
+  --logFileBasename BASE-FILENAME
                         The base filename to write logs to.
 A ".log" or ".trees" suffix will be appended to this to make